markjnkim/es_mod/01-html/content/step-6-reach-out.md

 Just as we did in previous sections, we added CSS declarations to our CSS rule that targets our `contact` class to add some distinct style to our Reach Out section.
 For this rule, we updated the background color and center aligned the `div` container which includes our map and contact info.

-In the second CSS rule above, that selects the `h2` element, there is no mention of the font size, border, or other display property, only the color.
+In the second CSS rule above, .contact h2, we only declare a value for the color property.
+We don't declare values for the font size, border, or any other properties.
 > **Pause**: Are the other style properties being declared and if so how?

 > **Answer**: The other layout styles are from the CSS rule for the `section` element as well as the CSS rule for the `section-title` class declared in the `<h2>` tag.
 The border color is declared by adding the `secondary-border` to the `<h2>` tag for the blue color.